zbalkan/zbalkan.github.io/_posts/2026-04-28-ai-talent-crisis.md

 AI does not need to replace junior roles outright.
 It only needs to shift the economics enough to further weaken already-fragile apprenticeship incentives.
 The likely outcome is not immediate displacement, but reduced formation of future expertise.

 The quieter risk is that this erosion remains mostly invisible while it is happening.
-Organizations may continue meeting delivery targets for years, especially while drawing from talent developed under earlier market conditions.
+Organisations may continue meeting delivery targets for years, especially while drawing from talent developed under earlier market conditions.
 Structural degradation often becomes obvious only after the pipeline has already weakened.

 ## Conclusion

 The junior talent crisis in technical fields is not new, and AI did not create it.
 AI strengthens many of the incentives that produced it.

-If organizations continue optimizing for present throughput while externalizing the cost of talent development, the apprenticeship pipeline weakens.
+If organisations continue optimising for present throughput while externalising the cost of talent development, the apprenticeship pipeline weakens.

 Technical capability is not produced instantly.
 It accumulates over years through supervised exposure, repetition, failure, correction, and gradual transfer of judgment from experienced practitioners to new ones.
 Once that pipeline degrades, rebuilding it is neither quick nor cheap.

 The most dangerous systemic failures are often not dramatic.
 They emerge through slow erosion of the processes that sustain the system.
-If AI is used primarily to reduce training, the industry risks optimizing away part of the mechanism that produces future expertise.
+If AI is used primarily to reduce training, the industry risks optimising away part of the mechanism that produces future expertise.